pnp/List-Formatting/view-samples/commandbar-display-edit-in-gridview/README.md

   ![screenshot of the list form](./assets/list-form.png)

-  If you frequently edit file property values in Grid View and want to edit them in Grid View right from the command bar, try using this sample.
+  If you frequently edit file property values in grid view and want to edit them in grid view right from the command bar, try using this sample.

 <img src="https://pnptelemetry.azurewebsites.net/list-formatting/view-samples/commandbar-display-edit-in-gridview" />